 In 2019 Seven Bro7hers in Manchester ("We are Guy, Keith, Luke, Dan, Nat, Kit and Greg and we are seven brothers from Salford who have four sisters and our own brewery") offered us Salford Pride Session Beer.

 To celebrate the collaboration with Salford Pride, they threw a "a fun and fabulous party at the Seven Bro7hers Brewery".
 10p from every can of Salford Pride Session Beer went directly to Salford Pride and the annual LGBT Pride event - The Pink Picnic.
-Thee also donatedall the proceeds from one keg of Salford Pride Session Beer directly to the cause.
+They also donated all the proceeds of one keg of Salford Pride Session Beer directly to the cause.
 And who would not want to have a drink with SEVEN BRO7HERS?